Volume 3, Issue 7

 – HRPP Staff

 Whether you have ongoing research studies from your previous institution or are just getting started in human subjects research, this article will provide the information you need to hit the ground running.
+Of course this article does not cover all the possible research scenarios, but we hope it will help to start the process.
+Please contact our office with any questions (865-974-7697 or firstname.lastname@example.org).
+If you think a collaborative agreement may be appropriate for your ongoing research, contact Kristine Hershberger (865-974-7687 or email@example.com).

 The UT IRB requires that all individuals involved in human subjects research activities must complete the CITI Human Research Protections Training Course.
 Please consult our guidance on registration and, if you have taken this CITI training at your previous institution, how to transfer CITI credits to UT.
 You can find additional information on the IRB Training page.

-IRB Application and Submission Process
+- iMedRIS and Submission Process

 - Go to iMedRIS and log in using your NetID.
 Once you log in, it can take up to 24 hours for the system to authenticate your user information and display the Study Assistant menu/screen from which you will create your application.